Constraints on the symmetric mass generation paradigm for lattice chiral gauge theories: Properties of two-point functions

 In summary, we see that the non-analytic behavior near secondary singularities is similar to that near the primary ones.
-The main difference is that at the primary singularities $\Heff$ has zero eigenvalues, whereas at the secondary singularities it does not.
+The main difference is that at the primary singularities $\Heff$ has zero eigenvalues, which are required to be relativistic, whereas at the secondary singularities it does not.
+In fact, at a generic point in the phase diagram any secondary singularity is inherently non-relativistic, because the gapped single-particle state in the relevant channel has energy $E_0$ which is $O(1)$ in lattice units.
+Nevertheless, the behavior of $\Heff$ near the secondary singularities must be understood, because the NN theorem requires a continuous first derivative throughout the entire Brillouin zone.

+Primary and secondary singularities occur in the two-point functions of both weakly interacting and strongly interacting theories.
+The latter case includes SMG models, which are difficult to study.
+We can make the discussion more concrete by demonstrating how the primary and secondary singularities arise in the appropriate two-point functions of weakly coupled lattice theories, which can be studied systematically using perturbation theory.
+Of course, in our weakly coupled examples, the massless fermions can always be combined into Dirac fermions, and the theory is vectorlike; the goal is mainly to illustrate the nature of primary and secondary singularities.